UDOOboard/Vision-Docs/docs/02_Hardware_References/04_Storage_Options.md

 The eMMC use a **SD 3.0** compliant interface.

-<span class="label label-warning">Heads up!</span> As a flash-based storage device, excessive drive access, particularly write commands, reduces its useful life.
+<span class="label label-warning">Heads up!</span> As a flash-based storage device, excessive drive access, particularly write commands, reduces its life.
 Therefore, it is strongly suggested to NOT create a swap partition on the eMMC device.

 ### SATA